• Skip to primary navigation

 Food Blogger Pro Podcast

 Food Blogger Pro Podcast is hosted by Bjork Ostrom (the husband of blogger Lindsay Ostrom of the successful food blog Pinch of Yum).
 I found episodes about branding and SEO really helpful, but Bjork also talks about business books he recommends, organization tips & trips, productivity apps to try, and more.
-This is a great podcast to listen to if you want to start a food blog or you've been blogging for years.
+This is a great podcast to listen to if you want to start a food blog or if you've been blogging for years.

 Chopped podcast